chao515737/nearest_analysis_plugin/paper.md

 ## Example Use Case

 A typical use case involves screening a proposed development site against environmental datasets published by national agencies.
 After loading the application area into QGIS, a user selects an EPA WFS dataset (e.g., hydrographic or protected site layers) and runs the analysis.
 The plugin automatically retrieves nearby features, computes the nearest distance and direction, and produces a CSV suitable for inclusion in environmental assessment reports, along with an optional visualization for interpretive support.
+Beyond illustrative examples, the software has been applied in real-world environmental assessment and geospatial consultancy workflows in Ireland, supporting reproducible proximity screening using authoritative regulatory datasets.

 ## Availability and Reuse